We are more than a neutral observer when it comes to tackling climate change.

-Greenhouse Gas Emissions – reducing emissions by introducing innovative processes, leveraging new technology and opting for clean energy sources
+Greenhouse Gas Emissions – reducing CO2 reducing emissions by introducing innovative processes, leveraging new technology and opting for renewable energy sources.

-Water Consumption – minimizing freshwater use, finding ways to recycle wastewater and ensuring that wastewater does not cause pollution at processing assets
+Water Usage – minimizing freshwater use, finding ways to recycle wastewater and ensuring that wastewater does not cause pollution at processing assets.

-Solid Waste Generation – saving resources through recycling and reusing processing by-products.
-We also ensure proper waste disposal, avoiding risks of pollution.
+Solid Waste Generation – saving resources through reuse, recycling and upcycling of processing by-products, and ensuring proper waste disposal to avoid pollution.

-All our business regions have targets to contribute to our global reduction goals, as well as systems and targets to generate efficiencies – right down to asset level.
+All our business regions have targets to contribute to our global reduction goals, as well as systems and targets to generate efficiencies – right down to facility level.
 Some recent examples:

 Our position as a leading merchant and processor presents both a responsibility and an opportunity when it comes to climate change.